bluechiptony/bluechipfunctions/README.md

 ##Set Up and Usage
-Import this into your app.module.ts file and also add the service to providers array :
+Import these relevant dependencies into your app file and also add the service to providers array :
 ```
+import { DatePipe} from '@angular/common';
 import { BluechipFunctionsService} from 'bluechip-functions';

 ...
 providers:[
+  DatePipe,
   BluechipFunctionsService
 ]

 ```

-Import this into your desired component and usage ;
+Import this into the component of your heart desire :
 ```
 import { BluechipFunctionsService} from 'bluechip-functions';